Why I read, speed read and spd rdng?

 “A problem is a way of creating a future.
 When plants grow and evolve they do so by way of problems, developing features to avoid predators, to maximise light or to retain moisture.”
 Claire Colebrook, philosopher and cultural theorist

-Susan Norman, author of over 40 books I met my speed reading colleague and business partner in 2000 at a SEAL (Society for Affective Effective Learning) which she was running.
-We discovered that we share the love of books so I visited her home and her huge library of over 10 000 books.
-All the books she had I wanted to read (except novels) – so I moved next door and read all her books in four years (as you do).
+Susan Norman, author of over 40 books I met my speed reading colleague and business partner in 2000 at a SEAL (Society for Affective Effective Learning), which she was running.
+We discovered that we share a love of books, so I visited her home and her huge library of over 10,000 books.
+I wanted to read all the books she had (except novels), so I moved next door and read all her books in four years (as you do).
 I felt like Joseph Campbell on book steroids.
-Books should have a warning on the covers: book reading is highly addictive.
-“The person who doesn’t read lives only one life.
+Books should have a warning on the covers: book reading is highly addictive“The person who doesn’t read lives only one life.
 The reader lives 5,000.
 Reading is immortality backwards.” said Umberto Eco.
-I wish I was also a neighbour of Umberto Eco, who had a library of 50 000 books!
+I wish I were also a neighbour of Umberto Eco, who had a library of 50,000 books!

 “I love the smell of book ink in the morning.”

-The Poetics of Space by Gaston Bachelard (at 39, I read The Poetics of Space for the first time and fall in love with it.
-I’ve read this book many times since then, even a few pages to get these amazing warm feelings of how our homes think and feel.
+The Poetics of Space by Gaston Bachelard (at 39, I read The Poetics of Space for the first time and fell in love with it.
+I’ve read this book many times since then, even a few pages, to get these amazing warm feelings of how our homes think and feel.
 It shaped me as an environmental psychologist and feng shui expert.
 This book is not to be speed read – it’s like a very refined, delicious and nourishing wine that you want to taste from time to time.
 To paraphrase the quote from this book – change ‘house’ for ‘book’ “I should say: the house shelters day-dreaming, the house protects the dreamer, the house allows one to dream in peace.”)

 The Luck Factor by Dr Richard Wiseman (I read this simple but profound book on how to become lucky, based on scientific principles of luck, when I was 40-something)